 Organoids Might Have a Different Kind of Intelligence

 If researchers think of living systems as digitized computers, they are going to have trouble with their organoids.
 What if neurons process information very differently from the way that artificial neural nets do?
-What if neurons communicate with each other by propagating bioelectric waves through a medium? and what if, when they fire, it’s like rain drops creating concentric rings in a pool of water, with the clashing concentric rings creating interference patterns?
+What if neurons communicate with each other by propagating bioelectric waves through a medium? and what if those waves interact like concentric rings in a pool of water, creating interference patterns?
 What if it’s complicated?

 Researchers in my field, Biosemiotics, are now asking such questions.
 And in their vision of brain activity, neurons are not just connected as if with wires, but are coordinated with each other by virtue of their shared milieu.
 When a human brain has a thought, three dimensional bioelectric waves wash over the tissue, creating virtual connections — groups affected by the wave become momentarily coordinated.
 I don’t think there is an analogous process going on in an artificial neural network, where fluidity is only a metaphor and the structure of the setup is a lot more brittle and fixed.